-This is because most professionals, including most project managers themselves, have been trained to think of project management as essentially the opposite of the agile approach.
-Consider, for example, those traditional project managers…
+Many project managers have been trained to think of project management as essentially the opposite of the agile approach.
+Consider, for example, those traditional project managers:

 Every Project Serves a Strategy

-An important benefit of the agile methodology used by product managers and developers is that it encourages frequent reviewing and retooling of current plans based on new information that the team is continually gathering and analyzing.
+An essential benefit of the agile methodology is that it encourages frequent reviewing and retooling of current plans.
+These professionals update the plans based on new information that the team continually gathers and analyzes.

-In other words, the agile methodology lets a product team adjust its priorities and plans whenever doing so makes strategic sense.
+In other words, the agile methodology lets a product team adjust its priorities and plans.
 These teams do not get stuck in an outdated plan simply because they have committed to seeing it through.

 So, the question is: Why on earth wouldn’t a project manager also want to take this approach?

-Shouldn’t every project undertaken at an organization, not merely the development of its products, benefit from being overseen from a strategic vantage point?
-Shouldn’t a project manager, just like a product manager, always want to keep one eye on the big strategic picture — and be able to adjust her or his plans accordingly when doing so will likely improve the project’s chances for success?
+Shouldn’t every project benefit from being overseen from a strategic vantage point?
+Shouldn’t a project manager, just like a product manager, always want to keep one eye on the big strategic picture?
+And adjust their plans accordingly when doing so will likely improve the project’s chances for success?

 How Does Agile Project Management Work?